care-home-cleaning

 Care Home Cleaning: Practical Reference Guide

-This page provides a neutral reference overview of cleaning principles commonly applied in UK care home environments, with a focus on safety, consistency, and risk reduction.
+This page provides a neutral reference overview of cleaning principles commonly applied in UK care home environments, with a focus on safety, consistency, infection control, deep cleaning, and operational clarity.

 Scope (what this page covers)